mozilla/glean/docs/user/pings/testing-custom-pings.md

 import org.mockito.Mockito.spy
 import org.mockito.Mockito.`when`

-/**
- * This is an helper function used to enable testing mode for Glean.
- * Should only be called once before the tests, but nothing breaks if it's
- * called more than once!
- */
+@RunWith(AndroidJUnit4::class)
-fun setupGleanOnce() {
+class MyCustomPingSchedulerTest {
-  // Enable testing mode
-  // (Perhaps called from a @Before method so it precedes every test in the suite.)
-  Glean.enableTestingMode()

-  // We're using the WorkManager in a bunch of places, and Glean will crash
-  // in tests without this line.
-Let's simply put it here.
-  WorkManagerTestInitHelper.initializeTestWorkManager(context)

-  Glean.initialize(context)
-}
+    // Apply the GleanTestRule
+    @get:Rule
+    val gleanRule = GleanTestRule(ApplicationProvider.getApplicationContext())

     @Test
     fun `verify custom ping metrics`() {
       setupGleanOnce()

       val scheduler = spy(MyCustomPingScheduler())
       doAnswer {
         // Here we validate the content that goes into the ping. assertTrue(CustomPingData.sampleString.testHasValue())
         assertEquals("test-data", CustomPingData.sampleString.testGetValue())

         // We want to intercept this call, but we also want to make sure the
         // real Glean API is called in order to clear the ping store and to provide
         // consistent behaviour with respect to the application. it.callRealMethod()
       }.`when`(scheduler).sendPing()

       scheduler.addSomeData()
       scheduler.schedulePing()
+    }
 }
 ```